dzooli/nodemcu-rgbstrip/devlog.md

   - Other implementation with OTA+MQTT: https://git.jeckyll.net/published/personal/esp8266/esp-mqtt-ota-rgb-led-light-new-pwm/tree/master
   - ESPEasy
-  - Tasmota with [Tasmotizer](https://github.com/tasmota/tasmotizer): Easily customisable firmware with a lot of possibilities and modified commercial client tutorials (for example:f it is usable with a common OBI's WiFi wall plug adapter)
+  - Tasmota with [Tasmotizer](https://github.com/tasmota/tasmotizer): Easily customisable firmware with a lot of possibilities and modified commercial client tutorials (for example: it is usable with a common OBI's WiFi wall plug adapter)
   - [https://www.mysensors.org/](https://www.mysensors.org/)
 ---